impleri/player-skills/resources/datapack/data/playerskills/readme.md

 player should be notified in chat of what command or action to perform in order to validate the test, then trigger the correct state.
 Hopefully, a future iteration of this world will automate at least some tests.

+Some tests may require a mod to validate functionality.
+The second outermost ring of blocks:

+- Grass: Testable without another mod present
+- Coarse Dirt: Testable only with another mod active

+Note: All mod integration tests will fall in the latter category

 Occasionally, a feature may require a specific modloader.
+Such a scenario would occur if there is no established mod equivalence between modloaders (example: Curios in Forge and Trinkets in Fabric are interchangeable enough that a test for one would work for the other).
 This can be identified by the outermost ring of blocks:

 - Quartz: all modloaders
 - Lapis: Forge
 - Amethyst: Neo-Forge
 - Emerald: Fabric

-Finally, some tests may require a mod to validate functionality.
-The second outermost ring of blocks:

-- Grass: Testable without another mod present
-- Coarse Dirt: Testable only with another mod active

-Note: All mod integration tests will fall in the latter category

 ### Actions